frapeti/pocket_printer/README.md

 # PAX Printer App

-A Flutter application for printing images and QR codes using PAX printers.
+A Flutter application for printing images and QR codes using PAX POSNET A910 printers.
 This app provides a simple and intuitive interface for managing your printing needs.

 ## Features

 - Print images from your device's gallery
 - Generate and print QR codes
 - Simple and user-friendly interface
-- Support for PAX printer devices
+- Support for PAX POSNET A910 printer
 - Image optimization for better print quality
 - System-level printing service for Android 6.0+

 ## Requirements

 - Flutter SDK ^3.7.2
-- PAX printer device
+- PAX POSNET A910 printer device
-- Android 6.0+ or iOS device
+- Android 6.0+ device

 ## Dependencies